Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule4.md

 ## Architecture

-In this hands-on lab, the architecture flow encompasses essential components to enhance threat hunting capabilities.
+In this lab, the architecture flow encompasses essential components to enhance threat hunting capabilities.
 You will connect the Windows security event connector to the Microsoft Sentinel workspace, serving as the centralized hub for monitoring security incidents and executing hunting queries.
 Integrated with Microsoft Defender for Cloud, this architecture enables real-time threat detection across your environment.
 Log Analytics is used for querying security events with Kusto Query Language (KQL), allowing for custom hunting queries and alerts.
 PowerShell scripts simulate attacks to generate log entries, while Notebooks facilitate interactive data exploration.
 This comprehensive architecture empowers security analysts to proactively hunt for and effectively respond to threats within the organization.

 ## Architecture Diagram